-3.0 ACHIEVING THE OBJECTIVES
+3. ACHIEVING THE OBJECTIVES

-There are currently in excess of 200 Scheme employers in the Fund differing in size, structure and capability which represents a significant logistical challenge to the management of information, processes and services within the Fund.
+There are currently in excess of 250 Scheme employers in the Fund differing in size, structure and capability which represents a significant logistical challenge to the management of information, processes and services within the Fund.
 As the number of Scheme employers within the Fund grows as does the demand for more accurate and timely information especially with the introduction of the Career Average Revalued Earnings (CARE) Scheme from 1 April 2014.
-This information is also vital to ensure that Scheme employer liabilities are accurate and that funding targets and employer contribution rates reflect the correct position.
-Furthermore, tPR has introduced higher levels of compliance and the Fund will be required to report breaches of the Regulations in future.
+This information is also vital to ensure that Scheme employer liabilities are accurate, and that funding targets and employer contribution rates reflect the correct position.
+Furthermore, tPR has introduced higher levels of compliance and the Fund has a duty to report breaches of the Regulations where they are considered to be of material significance to the Fund.

 This strategy applies not only to existing Scheme employers but will also apply to all new future employers of the Fund.
-Schools (other than Academies, Free Schools and University Technical Colleges (UTCs)) are included under the LEA of the relevant Council even if they have their own payroll or have outsourced it to a third party.
+Schools (other than Academies, Free Schools and University Technical Colleges (UTCs)) are included under the Local Education Authority (LEA) of the relevant Council even if they have their own payroll or have outsourced it to a third party.